-Freshman and new students are also encouraged to enroll in the continuing orientation course (ORI 100) during the Fall semester.
+Freshman and new students are also encouraged to enroll in the continuing orientation course (ORI 100) during their first semester.
 This course provides an opportunity for on-going support and friendship for the new student.

 Course Descriptions- Orientation Prefix: ORI